SR2000/Getting-and-Cleaning-Data/README.md

 ###Renaming the activity ids with their labels
 * The activity ids in the full table were renamed with their names as defined in "\ds3\UCI HAR Dataset\activity_labels.txt"

-###Full table column name changes and ensuring the full table has consistent data type
+###Modifying the columns names in the full table
 * Columns in the full table with Acc,Gyro,Freq and std in their names were expanded to Accelerometer,Gyroscope,Frequency & StandardDeviation, respectively
 * Upper case in the column names were not changed to lower case since the long names with the same lower case would be rather confusing
-* Column names carrying "-" and the symbol for parentheses were modified to not have them using grepl()
+* Column names carrying "-" and the symbol for parentheses were modified to remove them using grepl()

 ###Re-adding the subject & activity columns to the full table
 * Since the full table column name changes removed those columns not in the corresponding patterns, the subject-activity table had to be re-added to the full table